admin-tactilezine/admin-tactilezine.github.io/_posts/posts/2023-04-17-FilcoZeroMods.md

 ## Upcoming Work
 I do want to update this blog to include my adventures in DIY cable making and if I can get the Zero to work with Via/Vial.
 More to come.

+&nbsp;

+## Update Dec 24 2023 - Got Via Working and a Detachable Cable
+Thanks to [speedycake in LightningKeyboard's Discord server](https://geekhack.org/index.php?topic=119951.msg3177357#msg3177357) I was able to get Via working on the Pegasus Hoof controller.
+The firmware was ported over to QMK earlier in 2023 but I didn't realize how to get it working.
+So essentially the steps I followed were:

+1) Set the controller to DFU mode with the magnetic reset

+2) Download the Pegasus Hoof firmware from [this website](https://www.caniusevia.com/docs/download_firmware)

+3) Use the QMK toolbox tool to flash the firmware.
+I'd need to select the atmega32U2

+I confirmed that I have a 2013 Pegasus Hoof [from my old build log when I modded my Zero](https://geekhack.org/index.php?topic=71855.0).
+And confirmed my controller was running an old [EasyAVR firmware](https://geekhack.org/index.php?topic=51252.0).
+So I grabbed the 2013 Pegasus Hoof firmware.

+Next I booted up my Windows Virtual Machine and installed [QMK toolbox](https://github.com/qmk/qmk_toolbox).
+Then reset my controller with a magnet and passed the USB input into the VM.
+I set the MCU type to atmega32U2 and then flashed the hex file from Caniusevia.com.
+Once it's done, I just booted up Via and it worked!

+I'm very happy to have my decade old controller and keyboard in the modern age!

+Lastly, thanks to some new interest in Filcos, some friends are putting together a little buy from [KeebStuff](https://keebstuff.com/) so that we can get a Filco cable that attaches into the Filco board connector and terminates into a female LEMO end.
+That way I can have one LEMO cable for all of my boards...wait, I need to figure out what to do with my Kishsaver now.
+That's another project for another day.